 - Basic testing by manufacturers is lagging.

-From 2012 till now, there is a huge cost reduction.
-Reliability is there but more is required before getting into reality.
-Also, the cost involved in installation, maintenance and data analysis needs to be reduced.
+Since 2012, there has been a huge cost reduction.
+Reliability is there but more is required before getting to reality.
+Also, the cost involved in the installation, maintenance and data analysis needs to be reduced.
 Going forward, we are looking towards seamless implementation, data quality and reliability.